-Think of it as a variation of English knitting: similarly, the yarn is held in the right hand.
+Think of lever knitting as a variation of English knitting: Similarly, the yarn is held in the right hand.
 One needle is held stationary—acting as a "lever"—while the other needle does all of the work in motion.
 The right index finger moves the yarn and the left hand moves the stitches on and off the needles.
 This allows for a fluid movement, cutting down on repetitive strain.

-For a while, she knit almost exclusively with lever knitting because it was very quick and efficient for her projects.
+For a while, she knit almost exclusively using the lever technique because it was very quick and efficient for her projects.
 "It was perfect for knitting lace and also great for knitting ribbing where you need to alternate quickly between knit and purl stitches," Lo says.
 "But I've found that practicing all different styles can help produce speed improvements.
 Over the past year, I've focused on switching to Continental for all my garter stitch projects and I've found it to be significantly faster."

 "[Lever knitting] was never introduced as a particular knitting style—this is just what you did when you wanted to pick up speed," Feller explains.
 She also learned that knitters in Donegal on the west coast of Ireland use lever knitting because it increases their speed and minimizes injuries, which is very important in their jobs.
 While Feller does not regularly knit this way, the concept behind it appeals to her.
 Lever knitting uses straight needles, and Feller prefers to use circular needles.
 She does, however, use movements similar to the lever knitting style.

 The Benefits of Lever Knitting

 The style also helps reduce knitting-related injuries.
 "By holding your hands in a position where the palms are gently facing up rather than pointed down, it can be more ergonomic and produce faster movements," Lo says.
 "This can help for knitters who suffer from carpal tunnel syndrome or other wrist and joint pain."

 How to Start Lever Knitting

 Feller suggests that knitters study the style in action.
-"Start by examining a video of the knitting style, figure out how the yarn is tensioned, how the needle is held in each hand, how the yarn is put over the needle and what movement the left hand is doing," she says.
+"Start by examining a video of the knitting style—figure out how the yarn is tensioned, how the needle is held in each hand, how the yarn is put over the needle, and what movement the left hand is doing," she says.
 "Once you know the movements, it's just practice!"
 Retraining your hands to learn new movements is not always easy, Feller says.
 But the more you do it, the easier it becomes.
-Watch and learn, then do.
-The important thing is to practice.
+Watch and learn, then do—the important thing is to practice.

 For Lo, it's all in how to hold the needle.
 "I've found that the key to lever style knitting is that the right-hand knitting needle is held like a pencil.
 From the different sources where I learned my skills, different knitters will tension their yarn in their right hand in different ways, depending on what is most efficient and comfortable," Lo says.
 "My big tip would be to practice for at least 28 days to allow yourself ample time to get comfortable with the technique.
 The more you practice and do it, the faster you get."